 I know it is fruitless to suggest this, but the commission should largely stay away from spending a lot of time on defining standard outcomes or defining how these can/should be communicated to the public: They won't, but they should avoid this.

-Richard Ekman, president, Council for Independent Colleges:
+Richard Ekman, president, Council of Independent Colleges:

 If achieving better results from institutions of higher education is to be a major focus of the new commission, it will need to examine the practices of smaller private institutions.
 If the commission looks into the matter, it will likely be persuaded to advocate for all of American higher education many of the features that are commonly found in the smaller institutions.
 The amount of student engagement in learning, of cognitive growth, and postgraduate civic involvement are all greater, on average, for smaller private institutions than for other kinds of colleges and universities.